Get a Flight Voucher worth up to $1,000 when you apply with code* by October 13, 2022

 About the Program

 Dive into a country renowned for its amazing biodiversity and rich Latin American culture.
 The Study + Internship in San José program allows you to make steady progress toward your academic degree while developing practical skills in fields such as visual arts, finance, tourism, and more.
-You have the option to take courses at Veritas University alongside your internship during the summer and semester programs.
-Build your professional network as you gain the hands-on international experience that employers value.
+You have the option to take courses at Veritas University alongside your internship and build your professional network as you gain the hands-on international experience that employers value.
 Learn more about the benefits of a CEA internship.

 - San Jose